Delhi Games boycott call by Dawn Fraser rejected

 "The sanitation has to improve and the hygiene has to be of the highest standards.
 There is need to address the roads around the village, the landscaping and the cleanliness.

-"Not enough attention is being paid to cleaning the area in and around the village."'Not ready'
+"Not enough attention is being paid to cleaning the area in and around the village."

 In an interview with the Courier-Mail newspaper, Ms Fraser urged Australian athletes to seriously consider boycotting the Delhi Games, being held from 3 to 14 October.